carstenbauer/StableDQMC.jl/README.md

   </tr>
 </table>

-Note that "SVD (D&C)" is the algorithm used in Julia's `svd` function.
+Note that "SVD (D&C)" is the algorithm used by Julia's `svd` function.

 ### Decompositions